 Winter Care For Coneflowers

 As perennials, coneflowers will go dormant and die back over winter before reemerging the following spring.
-Your coneflowers will survive the winter without being cut back and being left to die back naturally.
+Your coneflowers will survive the winter without being cut back and left to die naturally.
 However, cutting them back can encourage more robust and vigorous growth next spring.

 Coneflowers can survive winter perfectly well, even if they get covered in snow when cut back close to the ground.
 Depending on the size of your plant, cut it back to around 3 to 6 inches above the soil.
 Smaller varieties can be cut back harder than larger ones.